DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 The baseline uses a Mean-Teacher model which is a combination of two models: a student model and a teacher model, having the same architecture.
 The student model is the one used at inference while the goal of the teacher is to help the student model during training.
-The teacher's weight are the exponential average of the student model's weights [2].
+The teacher's weight are the exponential average of the student model's weights.
+The models are a combination of a convolutional neural network (CNN) and a recurrent neural network (RNN) followed by an attention layer.
+The output of the RNN gives strong predictions while the output of the attention layer gives the weak predictions [2].

 Figure 1 shows an illustration of the baseline model.

 | ![This is an image](./img/mean_teacher.png) |
 |:--:|
 | *Figure 1: baseline Mean-teacher model.
 Adapted from [2].* |

-The models are a combination of a convolutional neural network (CNN) and a recurrent neural network (RNN) followed by an attention layer.
-The output of the RNN gives strong predictions while the output of the attention layer gives the weak predictions [2].

 For more information regarding the baseline model, the reader is referred to [1] and [2].